 View this week’s order of worship.

-*For the bread, we offer a gluten-free option; just raise your hand and a server will find you.
+*The bread we serve is gluten-free.
 For the cup, we offer grape juice in the outer ring of the tray; the inner rings are wine.